-- After school detention will be served from 3:30 p.m. to 4.30 p.m.
+- After school, detention will be served from 3:30 p.m. to 4.30 p.m.
 It is the responsibility of the parents to provide transportation.
-Your child will not receive a warning after being referred to the Principal's office.
-Warnings were given by the teacher. - Possession of Firearms one year expulsion from school, referral to sheriff's department.
+Your child will not receive a warning after being referred to the Principal's office as the teacher gave warnings prior to being sent to the office. - Possession of Firearms one year expulsion from school, referral to sheriff's department.